PolarComputer/Helium-UI2/README.md

 # PolarOS Helium-UI2 (He2)
-Offical Name: Helium-UI2
+Offical Name: Helium-UI2<br>
-Unoffical Name: Helium Kit
+Unoffical Name: Helium Kit<br>
-Shortcut Name: He2
+Shortcut Name: He2<br>
-How to use Helium kit.
+PolarOS Helium-UI2 Kit is a universal element kit for PolarOS and PolarOS sites.
+The best part is anyone is free to use it.
+All you have is credit Polar Computers Inc. in your card and follow the implementation instructions below.
 ## Setup
 Add the following code to your header or top.<br>
 `<link rel="stylesheet" href="css/style.css">`<br>